 - 8.01 Definitions In this part of this agreement (Article VIII), the words "you" and "your" mean the depositor.
 The words "we," "us," and "our" mean the custodian.
 The word "Code" means the Internal Revenue Code, and "regulations" means the Treasury regulations. - 8.02 Notices and Change of Address Any required notice regarding this IRA will be considered effective when we send it to the intended recipient at the last address that we have in our records.
 Any notice to be given to us will be considered effective when we actually receive it.
-You, or the intended recipient, must notify us in writing of any change of address. - 8.03 Representations and Responsibilities - You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
+You, or the intended recipient, must notify us of any change of address. - Representations and Responsibilities You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
 Further, you agree that any directions you give us or action you take will be proper under this agreement, and that we are entitled to rely upon any such information or directions.
 If we fail to receive directions from you regarding any transaction, if we receive ambiguous directions regarding any transaction, or if we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
 We will not be responsible for losses of any kind that may result from your directions to us or your actions or failures to act, and you agree to reimburse us for any loss we may incur as a result of such directions, actions, or failures to act.
 We will not be responsible for any penalties, taxes, judgments, or expenses you incur in connection with your IRA.
 We have no duty to determine whether your contributions or distributions comply with the Code, regulations, rulings, or this agreement.

-We may permit you to appoint, through written notice acceptable to us, an authorized agent to act on your behalf with respect to this Agreement (e.g., attorney-in-fact, executor, administrator, financial representative, investment manager etc. collectively referred to as "Investment Advisor"), however, we have no duty to determine the validity of such appointment or any instrument appointing such Investment Advisor.
-We shall accept all investment or other instructions from your Investment Advisor as having been authorized by you.
-We shall not be responsible for and you shall indemnify us from all losses of any kind that may result from directions, actions or failures to act by you or your Investment Advisor, and you agree to reimburse us for any loss we may incur as a result of such directions, actions or failures to act by you or your Investment Advisor.
-You may at any time remove an Investment Advisor from your account by providing us written notice, provided, however that the removal will not have the effect of canceling any notice, instruction or action taken by us prior to Investment Advisor's removal from your account.
+We may permit you to appoint, through written notice acceptable to us, an authorized agent to act on your behalf with respect to this agreement (e.g., attorney-in-fact, executor, administrator, investment manager), but we have no duty to determine the validity of such appointment or any instrument appointing such authorized agent.
+We will not be responsible for losses of any kind that may result from directions, actions, or failures to act by your authorized agent, and you agree to reimburse us for any loss we may incur as a result of such directions, actions, or failures to act by your authorized agent.